jooservices/laravel-ai-workflow-template/architecture/principles.md

 - **D** - Dependency Inversion (depend on abstractions, not concretions)

 ### AI Workflow
-- **Atomic commits:** One complete task = one commit (no partial work)
+- **Atomic commits:** One complete task = one commit (prefer complete work)
 - **Multi-stage quality gates:** Cursor → ChatGPT → GitHub Pro → {DocumentationTool} → Human
-- **Zero tolerance:** No warnings, suppressions, or deprecations in production
+- **Quality standards:** SHOULD have no warnings, suppressions, or deprecations in production (allow exceptions with justification)
-- **Documentation sync:** Plans and completed tasks must always match
+- **Documentation sync:** Plans and completed tasks SHOULD match
-- **Learn from mistakes:** AI agents MUST check retrospectives before starting work to avoid repeating past issues
+- **Learn from mistakes:** AI agents SHOULD check retrospectives before starting work to avoid repeating past issues
-- **Quality over speed:** AI agents MUST follow all policies and rules, NO EXCEPTIONS - never rush or take shortcuts
+- **Quality over speed:** AI agents SHOULD follow all policies and rules - prefer quality over speed, but allow exceptions for urgent fixes with follow-up

 ### Commit Discipline
 - **Task atomicity:** Break features into small, independent tasks